MuhammedBuyukkinaci/AWS-Notes/README.md

 #### Elastic Block Storage - EBS

 37) Snapshot(under EBS) is a feature for EC2 service.
 It is taking snapshots of disc that EC2 was build on.
 These snapshots are stored in S3 bucket in the background.
 If we want to take snapshot of an EC2 instance(root disc), the disc should be shut down first and then snapshot should be taken.
 If we are taking snapshot of an attached volume, the volume should be detached first or the EC2 instance that the volume is attached should be shut down and then the snapshot of attached volume should be taken.
-    - Snapshots can be attached as volume to a news EC2 instance
+    - Snapshots can be attached as volume to a new EC2 instance
     - Snapshots can be used as AMI to create a template EC2 instance for further usages.
     - Snapshots can be copied to another region of AWS.